Darcavath/tic-tac-toe/README.md

 Lists are used to store the win patterns.
 Log file implemented for errors and special events.
 JSON file used to store high scores.
-Information about text analyzed in the form of the number of scores counted and displayed.
+LINQ used to sort the scores from highest to lowest.